The International Bowhunter Education Program (IBEP)

-Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
+Hunter education is currently required in all 50 states, 10 Canadian provinces, 3 Northwest Territories, and Mexico.
 A separate bowhunter education course is required in many of the states and provinces to comply with the bowhunting laws and regulations in those jurisdictions (see below).

-The IBEP is offered in all 50 states, all Canadian provinces, and 27 additional foreign countries.
-The shaded areas in the map below indicate the states and provinces where you are legally required to take an IBEP course prior to obtaining a bowhunting license.
+The IBEP is offered in all 50 states, all 10 Canadian provinces, and 27 additional foreign countries.
+The shaded areas in the map below indicate the states and provinces where you are legally required to take an IBEP course prior to bowhunting or obtaining a bowhunting license.
 Always check local laws as regulations may change or special regulations may exist in some areas.